Reporting Persons by Racial/Ethnic Category (1997 OMB)

 In column 3, report the total number of continuing (i.e., not first-time and not transfer-in) full-time degree/certificate-seeking undergraduate students.
 These are students who are not new to the institution in the fall, but instead are continuing their studies at the institution.

 Full-time, non-degree/certificate-seeking full-time undergraduates

 In column 5, report the total number of full-time non-degree/certificate-seeking undergraduates.
-These students are enrolled for credit but not with the intention of earning a formal award.
+These students are enrolled for credit but not with the intent of earning a degree or other formal award.
 Note: High school students enrolled in creditable courses prior to high school graduation are considered non-degree/certificate-seeking students.

 Once you save the data by clicking the 'Verify and Save' button, the 'Total full-time degree/certificate-seeking undergraduates' (column 4) and 'Total, full-time undergraduate students' (column 6) will be calculated by the system and display on the survey screen.